Keyrose557/VMware-Virtual-initiative/README.md

 > Disclaimer !!!
 The project is based off VMware Workstation on a windows environment.<br>
-Issues/Configurations on Linux, MacOS, VMware Fusion, and VirtualBox have not be tested.
+Issues/Configurations on Linux, MacOS, VMware Fusion, Hyper-V, and VirtualBox have not be tested.
 (Planned for the Future)

 ## Overview
 The VVI project will lead you through a virtual lab, to get you started on experimenting with different IT Technologies.